Lobster and Fishes Clamming and Oystering Piping Plovers Raptors Species of Special Concern

 Forest birds, which are indicators of forest health, are on the decline.

-The combined nesting populations of eight species of birds that typically inhabit mature forests and five species of shrubland birds that typically inhabit forests that are young or dominated by shrubby vegetation, sometimes known as "shrublands", has declined over the last 15 years.* As the amount of young forest and shrubland habitat has declined in Connecticut, so have the wildlife species dependent on it.
+The combined nesting populations of eight species of birds that typically inhabit mature forests and five species of shrubland birds that typically inhabit forests that are young or dominated by shrubby vegetation, sometimes known as "shrublands", has declined over the last 15 years.
+As the amount of young forest and shrubland habitat has declined in Connecticut, so have the wildlife species dependent on it.
 Most of the mature-forest bird species are affected greatly by fragmentation.
 Predators, invasive species, overpopulating deer and human activities follow roads and other intrusions into the forests and cause nesting success to falter.
 The true forest birds, those that are not adapted to disturbed roadside or suburban habitat, will succeed in the long term only in forests that are not fragmented (i.e. core forests).
-Nationally, it is estimated that there has been a net loss of 2.9 billion breeding birds since 1970.
-Approximately 63.5 percent of Eastern forest avifauna, which is comprised of 63 species, are in decline.50
+In 2019, the Journal Science reported on a study that estimated a decline in North American bird populations approaching 30 percent over 84 years.

 Goal: The goal for a variety of landbird species identified in the Partners in Flight Landbird Conservation Plan 2016 is to prevent further decline, stabilize populations in the short-term, and then reclaim a portion of their populations within 30 years.